woodser/monero-ts/README.md

 This project provides a modern JavaScript API for a Monero wallet and daemon.

+The API currently relies on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
+Primary goals of this project are to support a local wallet with client-side crypto and a MyMonero wallet which shares the view key with a 3rd party to scan the blockchain.

 Main Features

+- General-purpose library with focus on ease-of-use
 - Clear object-oriented models to formalize Monero types and their relationship to each other
 - Powerful API to query transactions, transfers, and vouts by their attributes
 - Extensive test suite (110+ passing tests)
-- Fetch and process binary data from the daemon in native JavaScript using client-side crypto
+- Fetch and process binary data from the daemon in JavaScript using client-side crypto

-The API currently relies on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

 ## Wallet Sample Code